 Data space from 00h to 3Fh is paged as described in Table 4.
+Row Arrangement for Parallel Writing of EEPROM Locations.
 EEPROM locations are accessed directly by addressing these paged sections of data space.

 The EEPROM does not require dedicated instructions for read or write access.
 Once selected via the Data RAM Bank Register, the active EEPROM page is controlled by the EEPROM Control Register (EECTL), which is described below.